 Figure 2.
 Three small slugs present on and near a corn plant.

-In fields with a history of slug damage, preventive practices to reduce risk of damage include:
+In fields with a history of slug damage, preventative practices to reduce risk of damage include:

 Figure 6.
 Adult slug feeding on a corn root; Pierce County, Wisconsin, 2010.
 (Photo courtesy of Jim Boersma.)